opelz/podman-secure-nginx-proxy/README.md

 # podman-secure-nginx-proxy

-Nginx reverse proxy with Let's encrypt auto-renew SSL cert, WAF support, fail2ban and auto-gen reverse proxy config for new backend applications optimized for podman
+Nginx reverse proxy container optimized for Podman with auto-gen of reverse proxy config for automatically adding backend systems without Nginx restart.
+Optional features such as Let's encrypt auto-renew SSL cert, WAF support and fail2ban can be enabled too.

 ## why this repo?